-A unique Diploma designed for people wishing to work or already working in science related jobs and want to further their knowledge and understanding, to improve employability and further your professional career.
-This course can be an achievable step towards a career you want, as an opportunity to test the water before committing to higher qualifications.
+A unique Diploma for people wishing to work or already working in science related jobs.
+This course can serve to further your knowledge and understanding, improve employ-ability, broaden your professional career, or act as a stepping stone to higher qualifications.

 The Diploma qualification requires the completion of 20 modules, including Research I and II, plus 100 hr of industry meetings.

 At least twelve modules should be taken from the Group 1, four from Group 2, and the remaining four modules may be taken from either group.

 For detailed outlines (of most modules) click on the module on the list below.

 What you learn through ACS Applied Science Studies

 An ACS Certificate or Diploma in Applied Science is designed to provide you with:

 - An awareness of scientific applications in the workplace.

 - A capacity to seek out, comprehend and apply scientific knowledge wherever you need to.